 Beyond providing housing for students, this space provides numerous opportunities to share the gospel and gather as an SCLA family.
 The new dorm provides larger and more appropriate living space not previously provided in the former dorms, separate, secure wings for boys and girls with increased supervision, large dining room, recreation area, a welcome center for families, and secure entrances and elevators.

 The New Building Phase, which began in April 2020, added two large classrooms with high ceilings, sound-friendly walls, and adequate space for band and choral programs; practice rooms and an ensemble room; a new school entrance with enhanced security; a new commons area; and updated visual arts rooms.

-The final portion of this project involves enhancing the existing auditorium and video recording arts spaces.
-The auditorium facelift will include new seating, lighting (stage and overhead), and sound and was completed in 2022.
-The video recording arts room will be relocated to the existing music room and incorporate a soundproof studio.
-The cost of this project will be divided into smaller portions as funding allows.
+The final portion of this project enhanced the existing auditorium and video recording arts spaces.
+The auditorium facelift included new seating, lighting (stage and overhead), and sound and was completed in 2022.
+The video recording arts room was relocated to the existing music room and incorporates a soundproof studio.
+The cost of this project was divided into smaller portions as funding allowed.